-Other income for the three months ended June 30, 2024 and 2023 was comprised of interest income on our cash, cash equivalents, and marketable securities and investment premium and discount amortization.
+Other income for the three months ended September 30, 2024 was comprised of interest income on our cash, cash equivalents, and marketable securities and investment premium and discount amortization.
+Other income for the three months ended September 30, 2023 was compromised of interest income on our cash and cash equivalents.